monsoonmaelstrom/book2/book2.md

 I release the grip I have on the pain, and I swear I can almost feel it moving along the bond between Liam and me, and he starts to scream too, before Davy does the same thing to shut Liam up as he did to me.

-It frees up just enough space that I can lower my shields a fraction for Davy and Alex.
+It frees up precisely enough space that I can lower my shields a fraction for Davy and Alex.

 Davy looks between me and Liam a few times, his gaze lingering longer and longer each time it lands on me.

 “Damn Hazel,” he finally mutters.
 “You’ve really botched this.
 What Alexandria did to him looks like needlework.
-What you just did to yourself looks like a giant knot.
+What you did to yourself looks like a giant knot.
 If you give me two weeks maybe I could fix it, but you’d both be in agony the entire time.”

 “Alex,” Davy sighs, and jerks his head away from us.